MileHacker Logo

 • Local tour operators and guesthouses offer packaged tours via minivans/small buses.

-• These tours typically visit popular attractions like Erawan and Hellfire Pass.
+• These guided trips generally visit popular attractions like Erawan and Hellfire Pass.

-• Specialized accessibility services are limited; private arrangements are suggested.
+• Specialized accessibility limited services are available; private arrangements are suggested.

 Rental Requirements & Safety